Speedup of Distributed Algorithms for Power Graphs in the CONGEST Model

-This improves quadratically the best previously-known result of Halldorsson et al. \cite{HKM2020}. \item For $k> 2$, our running time for $O(\Delta^{2k})$-coloring of $G^k$ is $O(k \cdot \Delta^{k/2 - 1} \log \Delta \log^* n)$. \\ Our running time for $O(\Delta^k)$-coloring of $G^k$ is $\tilde{O}(k \cdot \Delta^{k - 1} \log^* n)$. \\ This improves best previously-known results quadratically, and by a power of $3/2$, respectively. \item For constant $k > 2$, our upper bound for $O(\Delta^{2k})$-coloring of $G^k$ nearly matches the lower bound of Fraigniaud et al. \cite{FHN2020} for {\em checking} the correctness of a coloring in $G^k$. \item We obtain a Maximal Independent Set algorithm for $G^k$ with $O(k \cdot \Delta^k + k \cdot \Delta^{k-1} \log^* n)$ rounds.
-For a constant $k$, this is nearly linear in the maximum possible degree of $G^k$.
-Thus our result is close to the best possible adaptation of a Maximal Independent Set algorithm from $G$ to $G^k$, since any Maximal Independent Set algorithm for $G$ requires linear-in-$\Delta$ time \cite{BBHORS19}.
+This improves quadratically, and by a power of $4/3$, respectively, the best previously-known results of Halldorsson, Khun and Maus. \cite{HKM2020}. \item For $k> 2$, our running time for $O(\Delta^{2k})$-coloring of $G^k$ is $O(k \cdot \Delta^{k/2 - 1} \cdot \log \Delta \cdot \log^* n)$. \\ Our running time for $O(\Delta^k)$-coloring of $G^k$ is $\tilde{O}(k \cdot \Delta^{k - 1} \cdot \log^* n)$. \\ This improves best previously-known results quadratically, and by a power of $3/2$, respectively. \item For constant $k > 2$, our upper bound for $O(\Delta^{2k})$-coloring of $G^k$ nearly matches the lower bound of Fraigniaud, Halldorsson and Nolin. \cite{FHN2020} for {\em checking} the correctness of a coloring in $G^k$.